We’ve all heard the old adage, “Laughter is the best medicine.” But did you know there’s some real truth behind it?

-Over the years numerous studies have been conducted on laughter, exploring why we laugh and how our bodies respond biologically to laughter.
-Research has actually linked having a good sense of humor to a longer, more fulfilled life!
+Over the years, numerous studies have explored why we laugh and how our bodies respond biologically to laughter.
+Research has linked having a good sense of humor to a longer, more fulfilled life!

 Laughter, Longevity & Stress Reduction

 Research conducted by Robert Provine, Ph.D. at the University of Maryland, ties laughter directly to improved communication and relationships.
-His research has shown that people actually laugh more in conversation and through human-to-human interactions than when watching or reading something funny while alone.
-Some studies have even shown that people are about 30 times more likely to laugh at something when gathered with others.³
+His research has shown that people laugh more in conversation and through human-to-human interactions than when watching or reading something funny alone.
+Some studies have even shown that people are about 30 times more likely to laugh at something when gathered with others. ³

 Laughter in the Workplace